alexanderivanov2424/LLMRLAgent/experiments/Experiment_Planning.md

 This document outlines a detailed experiment pipeline to evaluate LLM/VLM-based policies in reinforcement learning tasks.

+SEE PHASE 2 FOR MAIN EXPERIMENT PLAN (all others are if we have extra time)

 ---

-## Phase 1: Prompting Strategy Experiments
+## Phase 1: Prompting Strategy Experiments (SKIPPING FOR TIME)

 ### Experiment 1.1: Structured vs. Unstructured Observations